 After completing ANY significant task:

-3. **Add to _lessons/.** If you made a mistake or learned something.
+5. **Add to _lessons/.** If you learned something reusable.

 **Location:** `{workspace}/projects/`